-Anyone researching CAI International, Inc. (NYSE:CAI) might want to consider the historical volatility of the share price.
+If you're interested in CAI International, Inc. (NYSE:CAI), then you might want to consider its beta (a measure of share price volatility) in order to understand how the stock could impact your portfolio.
 Volatility is considered to be a measure of risk in modern finance theory.
 Investors may think of volatility as falling into two main categories.
 First, we have company specific volatility, which is the price gyrations of an individual stock.
 Holding at least 8 stocks can reduce this kind of risk across a portfolio.
-The second type is the broader market volatility, which you cannot diversify away, since it arises from macroeconomic factors which directly affects all the stocks on the market.
+The second sort is caused by the natural volatility of markets, overall.
+For example, certain macroeconomic events will impact (virtually) all stocks on the market.

 What CAI's beta value tells investors

-Given that it has a beta of 1.86, we can surmise that the CAI International share price has been fairly sensitive to market volatility (over the last 5 years).
-If the past is any guide, we would expect that CAI International shares will rise quicker than the markets in times of optimism, but fall faster in times of pessimism.
-Many would argue that beta is useful in position sizing, but fundamental metrics such as revenue and earnings are more important overall.
-You can see CAI International’s revenue and earnings in the image below.
+Given that it has a beta of 1.98, we can surmise that the CAI International share price has been fairly sensitive to market volatility (over the last 5 years).
+Based on this history, investors should be aware that CAI International are likely to rise strongly in times of greed, but sell off in times of fear.
+Share price volatility is well worth considering, but most long term investors consider the history of revenue and earnings growth to be more important.
+Take a look at how CAI International fares in that regard, below.

 What this means for you:

-Since CAI International has a reasonably high beta, it’s worth considering why it is so heavily influenced by broader market sentiment.
+Since CAI International has a reasonably high beta, it's worth considering why it is so heavily influenced by broader market sentiment.
 For example, it might be a high growth stock or have a lot of operating leverage in its business model.
 In order to fully understand whether CAI is a good investment for you, we also need to consider important company-specific fundamentals such as CAI International’s financial health and performance track record.
-I urge you to continue your research by taking a look at the following:
+I highly recommend you dive deeper by considering the following:

 Future Outlook: What are well-informed industry analysts predicting for CAI’s future growth?
 Take a look at our free research report of analyst consensus for CAI’s outlook.